ShreyaGupta08/Moon/_posts/2019-04-20-lecture-series-practically-ml.md

 comments: false
 ---

-Practically ML Series

 After reading, scratching the internet, doing multiple projects to solve the fad behind machine learning, taking couple of courses, I wanted to test how much I undertstood and know about the field in the last one and a half year.
 So I approached my director at Women Who Code Delhi, Brihi Joshi, with the idea of teaching people machine learning from scratch but from a practical perspective.
 Brihi was not only supportive but together we proposed an entire series out of it; We called it 'Practically ML'.

 Practically ML was one of a kind ML series that taught its attendees theoretical concepts of machine learning from a applicative perspective.
 The series took place as a workshop of four lectures.

 The series was attended by 300+ high school students, undergraduates, researchers and industry professionals.
-We pragmatically derived all equations from scratch, and conducted engaging out-of-the-box competitions to ensure collaborative understanding. ​Each session concluded with contests where attendees solved questions like, ‘Designing an algorithm to fetch k most relevant documents using different types of learning algorithms’ or tweaked the classical algorithms like ‘designing K means clustering algorithm if some labels are known’. ​It was extremely satisfying to see teams with proportionate men and women standing at the platform, presenting their solutions and posing foundational questions​
+We pragmatically derived all equations from scratch, and conducted engaging out-of-the-box competitions to ensure collaborative understanding. ​Each session concluded with contests where attendees solved questions like, ‘Designing an algorithm to fetch k most relevant documents using different types of learning algorithms’ or tweaked the classical algorithms like ‘designing K means clustering algorithm if some labels are known’. ​

+> It was extremely satisfying to see teams with proportionate men and women standing at the platform, presenting their solutions and posing foundational questions​

 <figure>
 	<a href="/images/Practically ML/teaching.png"><img src="/images/Practically ML/teaching.png"></a>